Key finder: Bluetooth low energy beacon

+Modern key finders use a Bluetooth low energy beacon to broadcast a uniqueID that is picked up by nearby phones running the appropriate software, that is then reported to the manufacturer's website along with the location where they picked up the signal.
+Even though different manufacturers use the same underlying technology and standards, their apps do not share information with one another, so each manufacturer requires a different app for its devices.

 Use in a criminal context

 Tracking devices have been implicated in criminal activity, such as stalking and identifying when properties are empty.
 Safeguards built in to some tracking devices to notify a person when they are being tracked, are compromised because devices can be turned off once tracking is undertaken sufficiently, can be muffled or hidden out of view, or require an app to notify of illicit tracking, which is not usually in use by a victim.